yasinkuyu/omnipay-posnet/README.md

 The following gateways are provided by this package:

-* NestPay
+* Posnet
-    - İş Bankası
-    - Akbank
-    - Finansbank
-    - Denizbank
-    - Kuveytturk
+    - Yapı Kredi
-    - Halkbank
+    - Vakıfbank
     - Anadolubank
-    - ING Bank
-    - Citibank
-    - Cardplus

 Gateway Methods